 The heavy fighter engine market continues to be dominated by Pratt & Whitney and General Electric.
 The production of F100s and F110s remains active for F-15 and F-16 orders, primarily exports; after these fighters end production around 2016-17, the engine OEMs will shift production to modules to support the large world fleet.
 Pratt & Whitney's F135 development program for the Lockheed Martin F-35 Lightning saw first delivery for low-rate initial production (LRIP) Lot 3 last May. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Contracts Continue For Military Aircraft Engine Programs".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Contracts Continue For Military Aircraft Engine Programs".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.